Sustainability Fellowship

 • Support and promote the work of Sustainability Fellows and their students through multiple public channels.

-• Earn up to $1,500 award for participation ($500 for initial participation in the summer workshop and $1000 for a redesigned course materials).
+• Earn up to $3,000 award for participation ($1,000 for initial participation in the summer workshop and $2,000 for a redesigned course materials.
+Faculty are responsible for covering any expenses related to partnerships or student learning).

 The Sustainability Fellowship program is made possible by funding through the PNW Just Futures Institute, grant-funded by the Mellon Foundation, and a grant from the UO Duck Store, a non-profit serving the book and supply needs of the University of Oregon.